communitybridge/easycla/docs/Review-and-Sign-a-Corporate-CLA-by-Request.md

 # Review and Sign a Corporate CLA by Request
-As a CLA signatory, you may receive email requests to review and sign a Corporate CLA.
+As a CCLA signatory, you may receive email requests to review and sign a Corporate CLA.

 **Do these steps:**